Culture of Thai people in Mai Chau

 While the Thai once grew only one sticky rice crop a year, nowadays they have converted to two crops of ordinary rice.
 They also cultivate wideness fields, where they grow rice, corn, and subsidiary crops, especially cotton, indigo and mulberry for cloth weaving.

 The original social structure is called ban muong, also known as the phia tao regime.
 The Thai lineage is called Dam.
-Each person has three key lineal relationships: Ai Noong (every born from a common fourth-generation ancestor); Lung Tay (every male member of the wife’s family throughout generations); and Nhinh Xao (every male member of the son-in-laws)
+Each person has three key linear relationships: Ai Noong (every born from a common fourth-generation ancestor); Lung Tay (every male member of the wife’s family throughout generations); and Nhinh Xao (every male member of the sons-in-law)

 In the past, the Thai respected the selling and buying of marriage and the son-in-law’s staying with the girl’s family.
 To marry a husband, the girl’s family needs to take two basic steps: